krishnonwork/mathematical-methods-in-deep-learning-ipython/README.md

 that correspond to the main book.

 ## Installation
+1. Clone the repository: `git clone https://github.com/krishnonwork/mathematical-methods-in-deep-learning-ipython.git`
-1. Create virtual environment: `virtualenv venv`
+2. Create virtual environment: `virtualenv venv`
-2. Activate virtual environment: `source venv/bin/activate`
+3. Activate virtual environment: `source venv/bin/activate`
-3. Install dependencies: `pip install -r requirements.txt`
+4. Install dependencies: `pip install -r requirements.txt`
-4. Navigate to the python directory: `cd python`
+5. Navigate to the python directory: `cd python`
-5. Start jupyter: `jupyter notebook`
+6. Start jupyter: `jupyter notebook`

 This will redirect you to a browser window with the ipython notebooks